 ELT Playbook 1 and ELT Playbook Teacher Training

-This is the first in a series of books designed to help teachers learn to reflect through a series of guided tasks, with the aim of providing support if you don’t have any where you work, or supplementing it if you do.
+These are the first in a series of books designed to help teachers learn to reflect through a series of guided tasks, with the aim of providing professional development support if you don’t have any where you work, or supplementing it if you do.

 ELT Playbook 1 is aimed at new teachers and was self-published in February 2018, edited by Penny Hands (thanks Penny!).
 Each of the tasks focuses on an area which I believe is particularly challenging for teachers new to the profession, and provides a simple task, a series of reflection questions, and four possible ways to summarise your reflection.

 You can find out how to buy the books (available as both paperbacks and ebooks) and see sample tasks on the ELT Playbook blog.

 It’s a book of twelve techniques you can use to adapt speaking activities from coursebooks and activity books, and is part of a mini-series from the round of books which cost no more than 1USD.
 They’re all on the round’s resources page, and have the same type of cover as mine.